yangchigi/coder/docs/platforms/jfrog.md

 we'll focus on its ability to configure package managers, as that's the relevant functionality for most developers.

-The generic method of installing the JFrog CLI is the following command:
+Most users should be able to install `jf` by running the following command:

 ```sh
 curl -fL https://install-cli.jfrog.io | sh